asiri123/sample-news-app/README.md

 run the application using `npm start`<br/>

 ## project structure
-After successfully running the project you will be able to initially load the login screen.<br/>
+After successfully running the project you will be able to initially load the home screen with news<br/>
-Then by clicking on the `signup or login` button in the header you can get navigat into "Menu" screen.<br/>
+Here you can check the functionalities of the project<br/>

 ## Goal
 By working on this project my main goal is to get selected for this opportunity and improve more knowledge day by day.<br/>